algirdasleo/AI-Hub/README.md

 ### 1. Chat

 - Ask questions and receive answers from multiple AI models, such as: ChatGPT, Claude, and others.
-- Receive accurate tracking information for each interaction.

 ### 2. Comparison

-- Select two different models, run the same prompt and compare their responses.
+- Select multiple different models, run the same prompt and compare their responses.
 - Compare tone, speed, and output accuracy and pick the best result.

 ### 3. Projects